-This is a course to satisfy Calaveras, Contra Costa, El Dorado, Napa, Sacramento, Shasta, Solano, Sutter or Trinity County to obtain a California concealed carry permit.
+This is a course to satisfy Calaveras, El Dorado, Solano, Sutter, Trinity County or Yolo to obtain a California concealed carry permit.

-Alabama, Alaska, Arizona, Arkansas, California, Idaho, Indiana, Iowa, Kansas, Kentucky, Maine, Michigan, Mississippi, Missouri, Montana, Nebraska, North Carolina, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont, Wisconsin.
+Alabama, Alaska, Arizona, Arkansas, California, Idaho, Indiana, Iowa, Kansas, Kentucky, Michigan, Mississippi, Missouri, Montana, Nebraska, North Carolina, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Wisconsin.

 We supply eye & ear protection, targets and pay range fees.